Privacy Policy

 Draft — pending legal review

-This is the initial published draft of the Privacy Policy for Kagura Memory Cloud.
+This is the initial published draft of the Privacy Policy for Kagura AI.
 It has not yet been reviewed by an attorney.
 We are publishing it ahead of the public launch of memory.kagura-ai.com so that our data-handling practices are transparent while the wording is finalized.
 We will update this page once legal review is complete; material changes will be announced via the mechanisms described in the "Changes to This Policy" section below.

-Introduction
+1. Introduction

-Kagura Memory Cloud ("the Service", "we", "our", "us") is an AI memory platform operated by the data controller identified in the Data Controller section below.
+The Service (the Kagura AI Cloud Edition) is an AI memory platform operated by the data controller identified in the "Data Controller" section below.
 This Privacy Policy explains what personal data we collect, why we collect it, how we store and protect it, and the rights you have over it.
+The meaning of the terms used in this policy is set out in "Definitions" below.

 This policy is written to comply with the EU General Data Protection Regulation (GDPR), the Japanese Act on the Protection of Personal Information (APPI, 個人情報保護法), and the California Consumer Privacy Act (CCPA / CPRA), whichever is applicable to you.
 We follow the principles of data minimization, purpose limitation, and transparency.

-Data Controller
+3. Data Controller

 Contact for privacy requests: privacy@kagura-ai.com